 Are there any specific rules I should be aware of at a dog park?

-While rules may vary by location, common rules include keeping your dog on a leash until you enter the designated off-leash area, cleaning up after your dog, supervising your dog's behavior, and preventing aggressive or overly dominant behavior
+While rules may vary by location, common rules include keeping your dog on a leash until you enter the designated off-leash area, cleaning up after your dog, supervising your dog's behaviour, and preventing aggressive or overly dominant behaviour

 Is it important to keep an eye on my dog at all times?

 Yes, it's crucial to supervise your dog closely while at the dog park.
-This helps prevent conflicts and keep your dog safe.
+This helps prevent conflicts and keeps your dog safe.
+Just like with rambunctious kids, dogs can easily slip out of sight or get into a potentially unsafe situation when they aren't being monitored.

 Should I bring toys or treats to the dog park?